• 10.00am - 5.30pm

 Running shoes worn by Kriss Akabusi, 1993

-And Kriss Akabusi embarked upon a successful athletics career as a 400 metre hurdler and member of the 4x400 metres relay team after his discharge to the Army Reserve in 1983.
-He won three medals at the 1984 and 1992 Olympics and three World Championship medals in 1987 and 1991.
+After his discharge to the Army Reserve in 1983, Kriss Akabusi embarked upon a successful athletics career as a 400 metres hurdler and member of the 4x400 metres relay team.
+He won three Olympic medals (in 1984 and 1992) and three World Championship medals (in 1987 and 1991).
+He went on to become a TV presenter and broadcaster.

 Explore further